-You are not required to submit GRE or GMAT scores, but it is recommended — especially if you have limited quantitative undergraduate coursework.
+You are not required to submit GRE or GMAT scores to apply to the Online MHA, but it is recommended if you have limited quantitative undergraduate coursework.
 Scores should be no more than five years old and should be transmitted directly from your testing agency.

-No, however our most competitive applicants have a GPA of at least 3.0.
+No, however our most competitive Online MHA applicants have a GPA of at least 3.0.

 You can apply without US citizenship, however we are unable to sponsor student visas for a part-time program.
 Even if you are not a US citizen, you must be working in a US healthcare related field in order to apply to the Online MHA.
 If you’re interested in comparative healthcare systems or international health policy and management, you should apply to our CAHME-accredited, on-campus MPA in Health Policy & Management.

-You are eligible for a waiver if you have participated in one or more years of full-time service with the U.S. Military or National Guard, AmeriCorps, Peace Corps, City Year, or Teach for America; are a Public Policy and International Affairs (PPIA) fellow, Rangel Fellowship recipient, or McNair Scholar program participant; are a current NYU undergraduate student; submitted an international credit evaluation; or are experiencing economic hardship (with documentation).
+You are eligible for an Online MHA fee waiver if you have participated in one or more years of full-time service with the U.S. Military or National Guard, AmeriCorps, Bonner, Peace Corps, City Year, NYPD, or Teach for America; are a Public Policy and International Affairs (PPIA) fellow, Rangel Fellowship recipient, Pickering Fellow recipient, a McNair or Truman Scholar program participant; meet ICE requirements, are a current NYU undergraduate student or NYU employee; attended an HBCU or HSI, or submitted an international credit evaluation; or are experiencing economic hardship (with documentation).
 Contact an enrollment advisor if you believe that you qualify for an application fee waiver.

-The Online MHA program does not offer an option to defer enrollment, so students should apply for the semester in which they plan to enroll.
-Deferrals are only granted for medical/family emergencies or on a case-by-case basis.
+Online MHA deferrals are only granted for medical/family emergencies or on a case-by-case basis.

 Our CAHME-accredited, on-campus MPA in Health Policy & Management receives several hundred applications each year for an entering class of around 50-60 students.
 The Online MHA is also a very competitive program.
 However, our goal is to admit any student who we believe can succeed in the classroom, benefit from the program, and contribute to the Wagner community.

-No, you can only submit an application to one program per year.
+No, you can only submit an application to either the Online MHA Program or the MPA in Health Policy & Management Program.
+You can only submit an application to one program per year.